Issue / Question

 This in-depth information is provided should you have any questions or problems initially setting up and using your printer.
-Most applications do not require in-depth knowledge of thermal transfer printing to be properly setup for acceptable printer function.
+Most applications do not require in-depth knowledge of thermal transfer printing to be properly set up for acceptable printer function.

-2. Power On the Printer
+- Power On the Printer.

 Button Press Setup

 The ZD410 printers are different from older Zebra Desktop Model Printers in that they do not utilize the feed button flash sequences to modify settings due to them running the new Link-OS firmware.
-Rather, they have a three button front panel that supports configuration in standard and an Advanced Mode.
-In the Advanced Mode you can perform several setup functions including calibration, print width adjustments, and darkness.
+Rather, they have a three-button front panel that supports configuration in standard and an Advanced Mode.
+In the Advanced Mode, you can perform several setup functions including calibration, print width adjustments, and darkness.

 The Front Panel is described here.
 Refer to ZD410D User Guide: Operator Controls for more information.

 ||NOTE Any setup configurations performed using the printer buttons can be overwritten by a driver or application that sends configuration commands.

 ||IMPORTANT!
-If you are using a USB connection to the printer, install the Zebra Driver (or Zebra Setup Utility) before connecting the USB cable to the printer to ensure Windows properly detects and installs the printer.
+If you are using a USB connection to the printer, install the Zebra Driver or Zebra Setup Utility before connecting the USB cable to the printer to ensure Windows properly detects and installs the printer.

 Do you need the ZebraDesigner Driver?

-Important: All printer settings can be impacted by commands from a mismatched or misconfigured driver or software application.
-A printer that is functioning fine after setup but fails or indicates an error after label requests are received are most likely affected by the host side misconfiguration of the driver or printer software settings.
+||IMPORTANT!
+All printer settings can be impacted by commands from a mismatched or misconfigured driver or software application.
+A printer that is functioning fine after setup but fails or indicates an error after label requests are received is most likely affected by the host side misconfiguration of the driver or printer software settings.
 The host device that generates the printer commands for printing typically has printing specifications that are sent as commands to the printer.
 Make sure all settings match the printer settings to avoid intermittent issues.

 1. Understanding your media

-The Zebra Printer supports the use of many types and shapes of label/tags and knowing your media detail is important for proper configuration.
+The Zebra Printer supports the use of many types and shapes of labels and tags and knowing your media detail is important for proper configuration.
 Refer to Media and Ribbon Identification for more information.

 Here are the details you should know for printer media setup and configuration.
-The ZebraDesigner Driver or Zebra Setup Utility can be used to generate the configuration commands in the examples below (the configurations are sent when printing to the printer using the driver or using the print test page button when setting up the driver for your printer).
+The ZebraDesigner Driver or Zebra Setup Utility can be used to generate the configuration commands in the examples below.
+The configurations are sent when printing to the printer using the driver or using the print test page button when setting up the driver for your printer.

-Media Related Configurations
+- Media Related Configurations

-If you are using media with an inter-label gap or a center hole set the Tracking Mode for Web Sensing.
+If you are using media with an inter-label gap or a center hole, set the Tracking Mode for Web Sensing.

-If you are using media with a black bar or mark set the Tracking Mode for Mark Sensing.
+If you are using media with a black bar or mark, set the Tracking Mode for Mark Sensing.

-If you are using media that has no break similar to receipt paper set the Tracking Mode for Continuous.
+If you are using media that has no break similar to receipt paper, set the Tracking Mode for Continuous.

-The printer by default will have the sensor centered under the media and being used as a gap/notch sensor while located within the alignment key.
+The printer by default will have the sensor centered under the media and being used as a gap or notch sensor while located within the alignment key.
 The sensor is adjustable and can be moved off center to change the sensor type being used to black mark sensing and allow for you to position the sensor wherever the black mark separator may be located on your label or tag.
 Refer to ZD410D User Guide: Movable Sensor for more information.

->Media Loading - The media must be properly loaded for the Print Mode you intend to use.
+- Media Loading - The media must be properly loaded for the Print Mode you intend to use.

 - Loading for Peel Mode.
 Refer to ZD410D User Guide: Using the Labor Dispenser Option for more information.
 Adding the Dispenser Option and Loading

 - Loading for Cutter - Refer to ZD410D User Guide: Loading Roll Media for more information.
-Adding the Cutter Option and Loading See Video>>
+Adding the Cutter Option and Loading.

 2. Understanding the Media Sensors